-For starters, international experience brings you closer to other cultures, ideas, values, beliefs and religions, in a way unlike ever before.
-This creates opportunities for tension, growth and development, and for a more collaborative global community.
+International experience brings you closer to other cultures, ideas, values, beliefs and religions, by living and working in a different environment.
+This creates opportunities for growth and development, and for a more collaborative global community.

 In terms of career impact and development, there are three main ways that international experience will help students along their career path, while also contributing to projects with sustainable, long-term impact.

 1) It encourages personal growth